raydac/zxpoly/README.md

  - Disks: .TRD, .SCL

 # Prebuilt versions
-The pre-built versions of the emulator and sprite editor can be downloaded from [the release page](https://github.com/raydac/zxpoly/releases/tag/2.0.2).
+The pre-built versions of the emulator and sprite editor can be downloaded from [the release page](https://github.com/raydac/zxpoly/releases/tag/2.0.5).
-The emulator is written in Java and its JAR file can be started just through command line `java -jar zxpoly-emul-2.0.2-SNAPSHOT.jar`
+The emulator is written in Java and its JAR file can be started just through command line `java -jar zxpoly-emul-2.0.5-SNAPSHOT.jar`
 By default it starts embedded ZX-Poly Test ROM image, but it can be replaced by ZX-128 SOS in **File->Options->Active ROM**, the ROM will be downloaded from one of remote network resources.
 ![Test-ROM](/docs/screenshots/testromscr1.png)

+# Support of game controllers
+Since 2.0.5 the emulator supports gamepads and joysticks.
+It uses X,Y position and recognizing all buttons as Fire.
+Mapping of game controller can be turned on through **Service->Game controllers**.
+I recommend restart emulator after new controller connect because JInput works not well for such situation.

 # Theory and structure of the ZX-Poly platform
 ![ZXPoly test ROM screen](docs/block_scheme.png)